Skip to main content

 Dear [Hiring Manager Name],

 Thank you for offering me the [Job Title] position at [Company Name].
-I appreciate the opportunity and the time you and the team spent with me during the hiring process.
+I appreciate the opportunity and the time you and your team spent with me during the hiring process.

 After careful consideration, I have decided to decline the offer.
-I am grateful for your confidence in me and wish you every success in finding the right person for the role.
+I appreciate your confidence in me and wish you every success in finding the right person for the role.

 Best regards,